 Interstate 95 takes U.S. 202 northeast from the cloverleaf interchange with Basin Road through the city of Wilmington to Concord Avenue.
 The busy directional cloverleaf interchange joins the freeway with the north-south arterial just beyond the Wilmington city line.
 Construction in 1999 expanded the southbound ramp that carries U.S. 202 onto I-95 from one to two lanes.
 This work was later overshadowed by a major overhaul to the exchange between September 2011 and November 2014 as part of the Blue Ball Projects.

 Blue Ball Projects

-The Blue Ball Projects involved several aspects along U.S. 202, Delaware 141, Delaware 261 and other roads between Interstate 95 and Independence Mall at Blue Ball.
-The project added new overpasses for Concord Pike over realignments to both Delaware 141 and Delaware 261 (Foulk Road), while adding park land and new access roads.
+The Blue Ball Projects involved several aspects along U.S. 202, SR 141, SR 261 and other roads between Interstate 95 and Independence Mall at Blue Ball.
+The project added new overpasses for Concord Pike over realignments to both SR 141 and SR 261 (Foulk Road), while adding park land and new access roads.
 Initial planning commenced on the project in 1999.

 Initial work on the interchange reconfiguration began in winter 2007.
 The $33 million project was officially completed on August 7, 2015.1 See the Blue Ball guide for more photos covering the completed road elements of the project.

 The southern leg of U.S. 202 between Wilmington, Delaware and Raritan, New Jersey was initially marked as U.S. 122 starting in 1926.
 The US highway ran north from State Road through Wilmington and along the Concord Turnpike north into southeastern Pennsylvania.